 In certain cases it may be appropriate to refer the matter to one of the voluntary organisations which specialises in advocacy.

-In most situations it will neither be necessary nor appropriate for the independent visitor to keep detailed records of his/her discussions with the child.
-However, (s)he may wish to keep a note as an aide memoire; for example, the names of relatives who the child mentions or birthdays.
+In most situations it will neither be necessary nor appropriate for the independent visitor to keep detailed records of their discussions with the child.
+However, they may wish to keep a note as an aide memoire; for example, the names of relatives who the child mentions or birthdays.
 The independent visitor may also feel it appropriate to note the decisions of meetings such as case reviews.

 The Local Authority should ensure through training that independent visitors understand the need to ensure that any confidential information they hold about the child is safely stored.
 This can be established in the context of wider discussion about general confidentiality issues.
 There should be a clear understanding that such records will be destroyed on termination of the appointment.